 While older police scanner models have rigid memory banks, the Whistler WS1040 uses free-form memory which is more dynamic and efficient.
 Instead of frequencies, the device scans “objects” which can include channels, talk groups, service searches, spectrum sweeps, and more.
 You can then create up to 20 Scan Lists where you can add these objects to for easy access later.
 Scan Lists are the core of the WS1040, and they can be named, organized, and structured in any way you want.
 As such, even though the Whistler is advertised to be able to store 1800 frequencies, it actually has space for about 38,000 scannable objects.
 With almost limitless list combinations, the way you manage your device is entirely up to you.

 As previously mentioned, the Whistler WS1040 scans for objects.
 This can be channels, trunked system talk groups, limit searches, service searches, or spectrum sweeps.
 Unique to Whistler, the Object-Oriented User Interface (OOUI) makes things easier to operate due to a more logical layout of the elements and options.

 You can program the WS1040 manually.
 If you’re a beginner, you’d have to refer to the manual for instructions and take a little bit of time to get it right.
-You can also refer to video tutorials and forums if you like.
+You can also refer to our own guide, video tutorials and forums if you like.
 PC programming can be done too as there’s a PC Cable included in the box.
 You do need software like the BuTel ARC500 for this.